tuningmind/carpe_diem/README.md

 ## Installation

-TODO: Describe the installation progress
+TODO: Describe the installation progress.
+  - change directory to javascript `cd javascript`
+  - do an npm install `npm install`

 ## Game Rules:
 Carpe Diem is an optimization game illustrating the trade-offs between time,